zkxxdiv/eiffel-operations-extension/eiffel-vocabulary/EiffelServiceReturnedEvent.md

    limitations under the License.
 --->

-# EiffelServiceReleasedEvent  (ServR)
+# EiffelServiceReturnedEvent  (ServR)
-The EiffelServiceReleasedEvent is to declare that a Service Instance (e.g VM) has been released from use.
+The EiffelServiceReturnedEvent is to declare that a Service Instance (e.g VM) has been returned from use.

 ## Data Members

 ### data.serviceinstance
 __Type:__ String
 __Required:__ Yes
-__Description:__ The name of the Service instance that was released.
+__Description:__ The name of the Service instance that was returned.

 ### data.uri
 __Type:__ String